W. H. Brock and Associates, Ltd.

 Notice 2014-21 Remains Our Primary Guidance

 IRS first weighed in on the taxation of cryptocurrency ("virtual currency" in IRS-speak) with Notice 2014-21.
-Ten years is a long time….
+Twelve years is a long time….

 Subsequent guidance focused on the taxation of hard forks (e.g., Rev. Rul.
 2019-24 and subsequent guidance memoranda from the IRS Chief Counsel).
 Not too many people worry about the tax consequences of hard forks these days!

 Is wrapping & unwrapping BTC and ETH a taxable event?
-Good question.
+Good question, which IRS’s Notice 2024-57 (PDF, 75 KB) left unanswered.

 When is cryptocurrency farming and staking income subject to the Net Investment Income Tax?
 Another good question.